 Alys Beach is a seaside community on the Florida Gulf coast that is elegant and exudes luxury!
 It is a master-planned community designed by the team that built Seaside and Rosemary Beach.
 With whitewashed homes and shutters in French lavender and Provençal blue, visiting Alys will have you wondering if you landed in Bahamas, Provence, or Santorini.

-It is hard to miss Alys Beach when you are driving on 30A, a pair of butteries sit at the entrance of the town along with rows of Medjool date palms on either side of the road.
+It is hard to miss Alys Beach when you are driving on scenic highway 30A, a pair of butteries sit at the entrance of the town along with rows of Medjool date palms on either side of the road.
 The colonial architecture of the homes here will remind you of Bermuda, Antiqua, or Guatemala.

 We usually stay in Rosemary Beach which is right next to Alys and ride our bikes over to get coffee and donuts from Charlie’s Donut, a converted Sunbeam bread truck.
 Stop for an afternoon or stay the week, wander the streets, secret gardens, courtyards, and you can pretend you are somewhere far away!